chriswegmann/prometheon-restapi-azure/README.md

 - On Azure: added the python 3.6 extension that allows pip install pyodbc

 - Changes to web.config to point to the python3.6 extension.
-Also: errormode: Detailed to give better error message. on Azure: did pip install -r requirements D:\home ...\requirements.txt to install numpy, pyodbc, Flask etc. Seems successfull.
+Also: errormode: Detailed to give better error message. on Azure: did pip install -r requirements D:\home ...\requirements.txt to install numpy, pyodbc, Flask etc. Seems successful.

+- Numpy gives problems upon import.
+After removing (is not needed for Azure test function), the API WORKS! (with testquery_azure)